 Stillness and charm resonate on an unspoken frequency on Bunaken.
 The feeling is that of a perimeter, or, more precisely, an interior.
 In the same way that Maluku’s Banda islands represent life a half-pace out of sync with everywhere else in Indonesia, here on Bunaken is a world beholden only unto itself.

-Imagine a figure falling from a great height at terrible speed, and then dissect that moment.
+Imagine a figure falling from a great height at a terrible speed, and then dissect that moment.
 Move away from it, suddenly, and consider what remains: an abstract shape, inconceivable yet somehow knowable.
-It stays within the great scope of existence and yet has stopped entirely; only the potential of movement exists.
+It stays within the scope of existence and yet has stopped entirely; only the potential of movement exists.
 The feeling it engenders is a vague, insistent excitement, quenchable only by means unknown.

 To the other side, and stretching high overhead, is a vanguard of palm trees.
-Their varying shades of green convey the impression of beauteous calm, solidifying the yearning swelling within the traveler.
+Their varying shades of green convey the impression of beauteous calm, solidifying the yearning swelling within the traveller.
 Here is a place removed, locked within a bubble, a diving bell lost within its depths.

 Soon the road becomes a path, the stones turning to dirt.
 Still, the lack of stimuli is palpable; the ocean, strangely muted, sees its attendant roar swallowed and softened by the surrounding forest.
 Bird sounds are heard, but only at a distance, far over the distant peaks of mainland Sulawesi.
 Human existence is conspicuous by its absence.